Ex-Morninglanders

 (the 2000s)

 When Morningland rebranded, its storyline no longer reflected its past.
+The past was hidden, it was a taboo.
 The Gopis portrayed Sri as a saint, continuing the cult of personality.
 Those of us who never met Sri Donato were told that she was the most compassionate, spiritually a thousand percent correct, peaceful, loving guru, beloved by the Gods.
+We were instructed to pray to her as our connection to God, and spiritual protection.
 They also added that she was the most misunderstood, wronged, and rejected guru simply because she was so advanced.
-What a contrast to the reality of those who worked closely with her and are not afraid to speak up.
-A major part of our recovery process has been sharing and processing our experiences.
+What a contrast to the reality of those who worked closely with her and are brave enough to speak up.
+A major part of our recovery process has been sharing and processing our experiences, putting together the missing pieces, healing from the massive spiritual betrayal, and reclaiming our lives.